 Nature is a connective not a collective.

-In a forest there is no script that all of the organisms follow.
-There is no conductor.
-Yet there are countless levels of interdependence and cooperation at work in which selfish goals intersect to sustain each other and create larger, unpredictable, organic patterns.
+There are hierarchies baked into nature.
+But nature is also overflowing with self organizing cooperative networks.
+In a forest there are countless levels of interdependence and cooperation at work in which selfish goals intersect to sustain each other and create larger, unpredictable, organic patterns.

 Networks are fundamentally natural and organic processes.
 Although you wouldn’t know that by looking at the corporately controlled internet we have today.